 Unlike Apple devices, which only allow downloads from the iOS App Store to protect users from bogus apps, Android will let you install APK files that could be infected with viruses and malware created by cyber criminals.

-There is also less of an approval process for the Google Play Store, so dangerous apps can make their way onto the store from time-to-time.
-And even when they've been pulled from Google Play, they can reappear.
+There is also a less rigid approval process for the Google Play Store, so dangerous apps can make their way onto the store from time-to-time, and even when they've been pulled from Google Play, they can reappear.

 Phishing emails and dodgy ads are important to look out for too, so no matter what platform you are on, it’s good to have an antivirus program installed.